Ada-C6/weekly-learning-goals/syllabus.md

 ### JavaScript

 As the language of the web, an understanding of JavaScript is essential for any prospective web developer.
-In addition to core language features, we'll cover some of the excellent libraries that enable modern web apps such as jQuery, Underscore and the Backbone framework.
+In addition to core language features, we'll cover some of the excellent libraries that enable modern web apps such as jQuery and React.

 Students should be able to: